russellgordon/ics4u-2023-24/src/site/notes/Activities/Using Observable Classes, Part 2.md

 > [!DISCUSSION]
 >
 > 1. We are adding functionality to our model, `TodoItem`, by way of an extension.
 > 2. We are creating a computed property named `preview`.
-It is marked with the `static` property so that we do not have to create an instance of `TodoItem` to use this property (more on that soon).
+It is marked with the `static` keyword so that we do not have to create an instance of `TodoItem` to use this property (more on that soon).
 The computed property returns an instance of the datatype `ModelContainer` which is used to store information.
 > 3. The container is "in-memory" only which means data won't actually be persisted – which is perfect for use with SwiftUI Previews.
 > 4. We use the context that SwiftData automatically makes available from the container.
 That context exists on the *main thread* of the app – this is implied by it's name – `mainContext`.
 We use this context to insert three instances of mock data using the `TodoItem` model.
 > 5. Computers run many threads at a time to do work on our behalf.
 Applications written in SwiftUI are automatically made multi-threaded to take advantage of modern CPU architectures.
 We cannot run this computed property on a background thread if it is using a context on the main thread to insert data.
-By using the `@MainActor` keyword we are telling Swift to run this conputed property on the main thread of our app.
+By using the `@MainActor` keyword we are telling Swift to run this computed property on the main thread of our app.
 > 6. Finally, the in-memory container with our mock data is returned from the static computed property.

 To use this new code, switch to the `TodoListView` file, and find the preview: